Bonnie Lysyk: COVID-19 pandemic response

 Premier Doug Ford said he had "serious, serious problems" with Auditor General Lysyk's report on Ontario's handling of the COVID-19 pandemic, which Lysyk said was "disorganized and inconsistent."

 She also said the long-term care sector was not prepared or equipped to handle the pandemic, and that Ontario's chief medical officer of health, Dr. David Williams, "did not lead" and did not fully exercise his powers.

 Premier Doug Ford accused Lysyk of overstepping her role, saying "Don't start pretending you're a doctor or health professional" and "Stick with the number crunching."

 However, accounting practitioners argue the Auditor General's role has always encompassed more than just "number crunching," and as the government's remit has increased over time, so too has that of the Auditor General.

 Toronto's Greenbelt

 Auditor General Lysyk's August 9, 2023 report revealed that Ryan Amato, the chief of staff to Housing Minister Steve Clark, drove the process that led to 15 parcels of land being removed from the Greenbelt area around Toronto, creating a potential $8.3 billion gain for a select group of developers.

-Before her report was even released, Ontario Premier Doug Ford said the issue was outside her scope.
+Before her report was released, Ontario Premier Doug Ford said the issue was outside her scope.

 Two prominent developers, took Lysyk's office to court in an effort to block her efforts to speak with them for the Greenbelt report.

 Lysyk determined that the Greenbelt decision was "seriously flawed" and lacked the necessary environmental and financial analysis.

 She said nothing in her report indicates anything criminal took place, but "what we see here is an ethical issue."